Curriculum integrates running to boost confidence, heath and joy

 Other key study findings:

-- Empathy and other life skills positively impact their lives after the ten-week Girls on the Run program has ended.
+- Empathy and other life skills positively impact their lives after the 10-week Girls on the Run program has ended.

 - Girls experience personal growth at Girls on the Run that positively impacts their lives outside of the program.